 - If you can afford it, there are helicopter tours available.

 These tours take you on a flight above the tulip fields, we saw a few of them flying around while we were in the fields.
 Personally, we didn’t think it was necessary since it was super pretty to be in the fields and see the tulips up close.

 - The tulip fields are open 24/7.

-But Roozengarde Display Garden and Tulip Town have specific hours and require paid admission.
+But Roozengarde Display Garden, Tulip Town, Garden Rosalyn, and Tulip Valley Farms have specific hours and require paid admission.

 - Visiting the fields may be weather dependent as heavy rain may close the fields.